Back to the blog

 July 9, 2025

-Shadow AI is taking notes: The growing risk of AI meeting assistants
+Shadow AI is taking notes: The growing security risk of AI meeting assistants

 AI meeting tools like Otter and Fireflies spread fast.
 Nudge Security helps you uncover and manage the risks.